rd-piper/TaralgaWeather/Readme.md

 ## Summary of Project
 Describe the files in each directory in the Readme.md file.
 To try the project, download and unload the zip file of the project and then load the TaralgaWeather.Rproj file into [RStudio](http://www.rstudio.com).
 The "cheat sheet" for RMarkdown can be found [here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) (from the URL it seems that they are using Wordpress to host their web site).
 RStudio contains a Git client, but this may not work on the Intranet.
+Marwick et al. (2018) describe how a collaborative "reproducible" project should be structured and provide a number of links to example [repositories](https://github.com/cboettig/nonparametric-bayes).

-### References relevant to Reproducible Research
+### References relevant to Reproducible Research [(see Paperphile)](https://paperpile.com/shared/jfeBdB)

 * Ball, Philip.
 “High-Profile Journals Put to Reproducibility Test.”
 Nature, Nature Publishing Group, Aug.
 2018, doi:10.1038/d41586-018-06075-z.
 * Camerer, Colin F., et al. “Evaluating the Replicability of Social Science Experiments in Nature and Science between 2010 and 2015.”
 Nature Human Behaviour, Nature Publishing Group, Aug.
 2018, p.
 1.